kennorton/Tic-Tac-Toe-AI/README.md

 giving it the highest probability of a win.

 # TODO's
-- Complete full Skeleton
+- Psudo-Code skeleton
+- Working 2 player prototype
-- Add tests
+- AI
+- Move to Pygame